Here’s a story about two of our tour clients, who are best friends.

 Location, location, location!

 “These trips are definitely special.
-I’ve taken two trips with you, this is the third one coming up.
-But the two trips I’ve been on with you I think were unique, especially the Sicily trip.
+The trips I’ve been on with you I think were unique, especially the Sicily trip.
 It was just so much fun traveling around.

 “And then of course you have such a great country that you’re taking us all to.
 I love Italy, I’ve always loved going to Italy.
 I just love the people.
 I mean, the scenery is beautiful, but more than the scenery, I feel like it’s so welcoming.
 More than most of the other European countries.
 I think that the Italian people just really go… not that they go out of their way, it’s just that it’s inbred in them to be welcoming.
 I don’t think they have to work at it, I think it’s just who they are.
 And so when you’re there, interacting with them, it’s just such a pleasure.”